Redesigning RSVPs to Bridge Parent–Coach Communication and Streamlining Gameday Prep

 Categorizing Problems

-After talking to real users and digging into their feedback, I realized all their problems basically boiled down to two buckets—same soup, just different bowls.
+After talking to real users and digging into their feedback, I realized all their problems basically boiled down to two buckets -

 👀 I focused primarily on the first challenge, since the second challenge was tackled by another designer before I came on board, my energy went into refining and expanding the RSVP experience